 This is a really fun, cool improvisation technique, not enough guitar players use or even know about.

 The band or rhythm section is jamming over a given 1-chord groove, and you improvise over the groove, using the notes of 2 different chords.

 The band is grooving on a G7 chord.

 The notes in a Dm chord: D F A

 The notes in an Em chord: G B D

-When you analyze the relationship of these notes agains the G chord the rhythm section is gooving on:
+When you analyze the relationship of these notes against the G chord the rhythm section is grooving on:

 The Dm triad creates a G9 sound: D is the 5th, F is the b7th and A is the 9.

 The Em chord creates a G13 sound: E is the 13th, G is the root and B is the 3rd